devika6001/Sorting-Visualizer/README.md

 ### Here is the live preview for this project : https://sorting-algo-visualizer-5.netlify.app/

-This project basically takes an array and has 5 algorithms like bubble sort, quick sort, insertion sort, selection sort and merge sort.
-We can choose either of the sorting algorithm and can see it getting sorted.
-This is build entirely using React.js.
+• Designed and implemented a proficient sorting algorithm visualizer, showcasing 5 algorithms (Bubble Sort, Merge Sort, Quick Sort, Selection Sort, and Insertion Sort), resulting in an improved understanding of sorting processes.
+• Technologies used: HTML, CSS, JavaScript, ReactJS.